BaiyangZhang/BaiyangZhang.github.io/_posts/2024-01-08-Note-on-Kink-Mass-Correction-in-3D.md

 that is, with the coupling.
 Hence loop correction of $\mathcal{O}(g^{2},e^{2})$ will be of order $\hbar$.

 This derivation is equivalent to the standard one of, for example, Mark Srednicki's textbook, which  associates a factor $\hbar$ to each propagator and $h^{-1}$ with each vertex, and assume the parameters appearing in the action to be independent of $\hbar$.

+Fore more details please refer to Brodsky and Hoyer's paper mentioned above.
 ## Back to kinks in 3D

 In R. Jackiw's [1976 paper](https://www.sciencedirect.com/science/article/abs/pii/037015737690048X), he made three assumption: